Choosing the right procurement methods in construction

 The procurement route is the framework that dictates how a construction project is planned, executed, and completed.
 The choice of procurement route directly impacts the project’s timeline, cost, and quality, making it crucial to select the one that best aligns with the project’s specific needs and objectives.
 Some procurement roots may be more suitable for private sector projects, while others might align better with public sector requirements.

-Traditional Procurement Method
+The Traditional Procurement Strategy

 The traditional procurement method, also known as the Design-Bid-Build project delivery method, is one of the most commonly used approaches in the construction industry.
 In this route, the client first engages a design team to develop the project’s design.
 Once the design is finalised, contractors are invited to bid on the project through a selective tendering process.
 The selected contractor then proceeds with the construction phase based on the pre-approved design.